Partners with the WateReuse Association to find the best use for reclaimed drinking water.

-In 2016, Hillsborough County Public Utilities initiated the first direct potable reuse pilot project in Florida.
-In its efforts to utilize 100% of its reclaimed water, the progressive utility created a successful program to effectively suspend surface water discharges.
+In 2016 Hillsborough County Public Utilities, a forward thinking organization, initiated the first direct potable reuse pilot project in Florida.
+In its efforts to utilize 100 percent of its reclaimed water, the progressive utility created a successful program to effectively suspend surface water discharges.

-Hillsborough County has the largest retail reclaimed water program in the nation, with more than 17,000 customers and agreements in place to serve another 5,000, for a total of 22,000 accounts.
-In 2009, the county produced about 34 mgd on average, with more than 22 million gal being distributed to customers, while the rest was discharged into surface waters.
-The average annual use of reclaimed water was around 60%, a byproduct of Florida’s weather patterns.
-There were weeks every year when the utility was utilizing 100% of its reclaimed water and much less during the dry months and rainy season.
-The utility’s long-term goal was to achieve 100% beneficial use of its reclaimed water 365 days a year.
+Hillsborough County has the largest retail reclaimed water program in the Nation, with more than 17,000 customers and agreements in place to serve another 5,000, for a total of 22,000 accounts.
+In 2009, the county produced about 34 million gallons per day on average, with over 22 million gallons being distributed to customers, while the rest was discharged into surface waters.
+The average annual use of reclaimed water was around 60 percent, a byproduct of Florida’s weather patterns.
+There were weeks every year when the utility was utilizing 100 percent of its reclaimed water and much less during the dry months and rainy season.
+The utility’s long-term goal was to achieve 100 percent beneficial use of its reclaimed water 365 days a year.

-Water quality monitoring revealed the water from the pilot purification process met all drinking water standards for maximum contaminant levels set by the EPA and adopted by the Florida Department of Environmental Protection.
+Water quality monitoring revealed the water from the pilot purification process met all drinking water standards for maximum contaminant levels (MCLs) set by the federal EPA adopted by the Florida Department of Environmental Protection.

-The pilot project validated direct potable reuse, which is now a key initiative for many central Florida utilities due to the implementation of the Central Florida Water Initiative, which requires the additional utilization of reuse water resources.
+The pilot project validated direct potable reuse, which is now a key initiative for many central Florida utilities due to the implementation of the Central Florida Water Initiative requiring the additional utilization of reuse water resources.
 Historically, any excess water not used by reuse customers was discharged to surface water.

 The WRF is staffed around the clock, seven days per week by personnel certified in wastewater treatment.
 Operational staff is responsible for collecting and analyzing random samples throughout the system to ensure compliance with permit conditions, as well as preparing and submitting all required reports to the regulatory agencies.

-In 2016, the WaterReuse Assn. had an idea: Start the conversation about potable reuse with beer.
-Working with Special Hoperations, a beer brewing organization located in Tampa, it planned to provide potable reclaimed water for the purpose of craft beer brewing in the New Water Brew Competition.
-Potable reclaimed water produced by the pilot at the Faulkenburg WRF – treated to the highest standards – was provided to around 100 registered home brewers, each of who received around 10 gal of purified water for brewing.
+In 2016, the WaterReuse Association had an idea – start the conversation about potable reuse with beer!
+Working with Special operations, a beer brewing organization located in Tampa, they planned to provide potable reclaimed water for the purpose of craft beer brewing in the New Water Brew Competition.
+Potable reclaimed water produced by the pilot at the Faulkenburg WRF -- treated to the highest standards – was provided to around 100 registered home brewers, each of which received around ten gallons of purified water for brewing.